Welcome back to our series of Heartland real estate market profiles.

 - Post-2008 recession Columbus saw a significant population bump, and the MSA’s population has continued to grow annually since — and nearly 14% over the last decade

-Columbus’s expansion and endurance have created a potent economic growth environment that could provide an optimal foundation for real estate investors.
+Columbus’s expansion and endurance have created a potent economic growth environment that has provided an optimal foundation for real estate investors in recent years, and there could be plenty more room to run.

 The real estate market is tight, with lots of upside potential